The Top Field, through the Willow Plantation, and The Beech Woods.

 The concrete path takes you to a newly renovated path that bends to take you onto the top field.

-The path branches here but keep to your left and take the path across the edge of the field.
+2. The path branches here, but keep to your left and take the path across the edge of the field.

 The fields have been used for many things through the years.
-The gentle grassy slope of Childwall Park, became the golf course when leased to Childwall Golf Club, and it was used for growing vegetables during WW2.
+The gentle grassy slope of Childwall Park became the golf course when leased to Childwall Golf Club in the 1930’s, and it was used for growing vegetables during WW2.
 Then, sadly, in the 60s, as a landfill site.

-After a programme of habitat improvement in 2021/22 the top field has lost most of its bramble and nettle and was planted with wildflowers to attract many creatures to it including butterflies and birds.
+After a programme of habitat improvement in 2021/22, the top field has lost most of its bramble and nettle and was planted with wildflowers to attract many creatures, including butterflies and birds.

 This is the perfect place to see some of the birds that live on the site.

-Our bird page will help you identify a few.
+Our Merlin App will help you identify a few.

 Although brambles can be a nuisance to walkers, they redeem themselves in the autumn with their gift of blackberries, and there are plenty here from July onwards.

-They are also an essential habitat for birds, butterflies and small rodents who use them as food and shelter.
+They are also an essential habitat for birds, butterflies, and small mammals, who use them for food and shelter.

 Look to your left.